-(1) The Board of Directors defined in the Articles of Incorporation has having up to 15 members, with a balanced composition that includes diverse knowledge and expertise.
-Candidates for director are nominated by the Board of Directors based on the "Criteria for the Selection of Director Candidates and Audit & Supervisory Board Member Candidates" (Appendix) (see 10.
+- (1) The Board of Directors defined in the Company's articles of Incorporation has having up to fifteen (15) members, with a balanced composition that includes diverse knowledge and expertise.
+Candidates for Directors are nominated by the Board of Directors based on the "Criteria for the Selection of Director Candidates and Audit & Supervisory Board Member Candidates" (see 10.
 Nomination Process below).

-Furthermore, at least one third of the Directors are nominated as Outside Directors to incorporate perspectives independent from management, strengthen monitoring and oversight functions, and conduct highly transparent management.

-- (2) Outside Directors are expected to perform the following roles. - Provision of advice from a broad perspective on management policies and management improvement based on their knowledge and experience, with the aim of promoting sustainable corporate growth and increasing corporate value over the medium- to long-term. - Supervising of management through important decision-making at the board level. - · Monitoring of conflicts of interest between the company and related parties such as management (Note) and/or major shareholders. - Realizing supervising function from a standpoint independent of management by fulfilling accountability for stakeholders, including shareholders.
+Furthermore, at least one third of the Directors are nominated as Outside Directors to incorporate perspectives independent from management, strengthen monitoring and oversight functions, and conduct highly transparent management. - (2) Outside Directors are expected to perform the following roles. - Provisioning of advice from a broad perspective on management policies and management improvement based on their knowledge and experience, with the aim of promoting sustainable corporate growth and increasing corporate value over the medium- to long-term. - · Supervising of management through important decision-making at the board level. - Monitoring of conflicts of interest between the Company and related parties such as management (Note) and/or major shareholders. - Realizing supervising function from a standpoint independent of management by fulfilling accountability for stakeholders, including shareholders.

-(Note) Collectively refers to the directors, Audit & Supervisory Board Members and executive officers of the Company and domestic insurance companies in the Group in which the Company has a direct investment (same applies hereinafter)
+(Note) Collectively refers to the Directors, Audit & Supervisory Board Members and Executive Officers of the Company and domestic insurance companies in the Group in which the Company has a direct investment (same applies hereinafter)